pausbc/komoot-cdk/README.md

 ## Infrastructure
 Resources:
-* Dynamo db table `Users` - a persisted cache to hold most recently registered users.
+* DynamoDB table `Users` - a persisted cache to hold most recently registered users.
 * Lambda function `challenge-greet-user`.
 Reads SNS Topic, constructs a greeting and sends it to recently registered user.
 * Topic `challenge-backend-signups` as a trigger for lambda function.

 ## Notes
 * Make sure JAVA_HOME points to at least JDK 11 (tested with OpenJDK Corretto-11.0.7.10.1)
-* Deployed to eu-west-1 region
+* Stack uses `eu-west-1` region
-* Cdk destroy will delete a stack with all resources and data (using RemovalPolicy.DESTROY policy on dynamodb)
+* CDK destroy will delete a stack with all resources and data (using RemovalPolicy.DESTROY policy on DynamoDB)

 ## CDK first time setup guide
 * install aws-cli